Energy & Hydration

 Why a Calorie Deficit Makes You Tired

 The reason most people stay tired is that they treat fatigue as one problem and look for one solution.
-In reality, diet fatigue typically has multiple simultaneous causes, each requiring a different fix.
-Identifying which combination is affecting you is the fastest route to feeling better without abandoning your plan.
-If you are on GLP-1 medication, the GLP-1 fatigue guide covers two additional causes specific to these medications.
-For the broader energy management framework, see the Energy and Hydration hub.
+In reality, diet fatigue almost always has multiple simultaneous causes, each requiring a different fix.
+Identifying which combination is affecting you — and addressing them in the right order — is the fastest route to feeling better without abandoning your plan.

-The six causes
+The six causes — fastest fix first

 Six Reasons You Are Tired in a Calorie Deficit